 Agave palmeri subsp. chrysantha

 Agave Chrysantha is endemic to the mountains of central Arizona, until the Rincon mountains.
-This species is found between 700 and 2300 metres above the sea level, in high desert scrubs, chaparral, juniper woodland, on volcanic, granitic and limestone mountain slopes.
+This species is found between 700 and 2300 metres above the sea level: it grows in high desert scrubs, chaparral, juniper woodland, on volcanic, granitic and limestone mountain slopes.

-This species is easily grown in full sun or light shade, in a well drained soil: as long as they’re not kept soggy, it tolerate most kind of soils.
+This species grows easily in full sun or light shade, in a well drained soil.
 Its tolerance to heat is excellent.

 The magnificent flowers of Agave Chrysantha will attract not only big bees and butterflies, but also bats and hummingbirds.